solidi/writing/01-on-kotlin-a-reply-from-management.md

 # On Kotlin: A Reply From Management
-## Kotlin Has Become a First-Class Language At Google I/O 2017
+## Kotlin has Become a First-Class Language At Google I/O 2017

 ![](images/01-01.jpeg)